Yes, you read the title correctly.

 Let us now talk about the history of the attempted apprehension of this group.

 According to the FBI.

 There were approximately 60 members that were loosely identified, and from the 60, approximately 20 were positively identified in this group.

 There were numerous challenges presented during Operation Achilles.
 The group utilized an unprecedented level of organization and sophistication.
 They had a timed test for prospective new members.
 They had to use encryption technology and Internet-based anonymizers, re-mailing services.
-They also intentionally corrupted their own child pornography files and only the new members knew how to reconfigure those files to be able to read the pictures or the video.
-They also had the uncanny ability to monitor worldwide news pertaining to law enforcement efforts in child pornography matters in order to better educate themselves to avoid law enforcement detection.
+They also intentionally corrupted their own child exploitation files and only the new members knew how to reconfigure those files to be able to read the pictures or the video.
+They also had the uncanny ability to monitor worldwide news pertaining to law enforcement efforts in child exploitation matters in order to better educate themselves to avoid law enforcement detection.

 As I said earlier, the alleged leader of this ring used the online name “Yardbird”.

 Yardbird made a re-appearance on Usenet in both 2009 and 2010 on the date corresponding to the first and second anniversaries of the busts in 2008.

 His intent was to show that he was still free, and to answer people’s questions.

 One of the most important things Yardbird stated were that everyone in the group who used Tor and remailers remained free, while those who relied on services such as Privacy.LI were arrested and convicted.
 Privacy.li is an offshore VPN service that promises anonymity.